 Another thing you probably have leftover after the holidays?
 Sugar cookies!
 If not, it’s easy enough to whip up a batch (good excuse!) or grab some from the store.
 Any excuse to bring more cookies into the house.

-Sugar cookies, ice cream, milk (or eggnog!!) and whipped cream.
+Sugar cookies, ice cream, and milk (or eggnog!!).
 That’s all you need for a little piece of snow day heaven.

 It’s only officially been winter for about a week, but it’s been a ridiculously mild winter here in Boston.
 Like mid-60s all week.
 Until today.
 Now, it’s about 30 degrees.
 And we’re set to get some snow tomorrow.
 We’re all here hoping that we’re not in for another winter like we had last year.
 If you’re not from here, I’m sure you heard the stories.

 I was notorious for saying “I just want one good blizzard!” mid-January when we hadn’t yet had any snow.
 I got a good blizzard alright.
 About six of them.
-We had a whole lot of snow days.
-During which this milkshake would have been perfect.
+We had many, many snow days.
+During which this sugar cookie milkshake would have been perfect.

 Who am I kidding?
 My blog is like 80% desserts.
 With the remaining 15% being cocktails and 5% salads with lots of cheese.
 Something tells me not much will change in 2016.